William Charles Ellis

-Sir William Charles Ellis (10 March 1780 – 24 October 1839) was the superintendent of the West Riding Pauper Lunatic Asylum.
+Sir William Charles Ellis (10 March 1780 – 24 October 1839) was an English physician who served as the superintendent of the West Riding Pauper Lunatic Asylum and later the Hanwell Asylum.
 His ideas on the treatment of mental illness became widely influential.

 Biography

-Ellis was born in Alford, Lincolnshire.
+Ellis was born in Alford, Lincolnshire and a descendant of the Ellis family of Kiddal Hall (an old Yorkshire family from which the Earls of Normanton and Viscounts Clifden, as well as the supposed inventor of Rugby William Webb Ellis and Sir William Ellis Secretary of State in exile to James II of England also descended from).
+He earned his Doctor of Medicine (M.D) degree and became a member of the Royal College of Surgeons.
 His early career was as an apothecary in Hull, but he soon took an interest in the treatment of mental disorders.
 This he learnt at the Sculcoates Refuge in Hull; which was run on a similar model as the York Retreat.
 In 1817 a William Ellis was appointed as superintendent to the newly built West Riding Pauper Lunatic Asylum at Wakefield.

 A Methodist, Ellis too had strong religious convictions.
 With his wife as matron, he employed the same principles of humane treatment and moral therapy as practised at Sculcoates Refuge.
 After 13 years their reputation had become such that they were invited to run the newly built first pauper asylum in Middlesex called the Hanwell Asylum.
 Accepting the posts, the asylum opened in May 1831.
 Here the Ellis's introduced their own type of "humane treatment" and moral therapy combined with "therapeutic employment".

 Ellis's approach went down well with patients: it was voluntary and made them feel valued and appreciated, so that they could recover their self-esteem.
 Also, by having something with real purpose to do that helped with the care of others or the running of the asylum, they could not only occupy their time, but take their minds off their troubles, so that suicides became rare.
 Patients who preserved their everyday skills in this way found it easier to pick up their lives again, when they were well enough to leave, which now came sooner, as the methods speeded their recovery.
 Ellis became famous in his lifetime for his pioneering work and adherence to this "Great Principle of Therapeutic Employment".
-He was rewarded with a knighthood.
+He was rewarded with a knighthood by William IV in 1835.